-Tax relief on rent is being phased out over an 8 year period from 2010.
+Tax relief on rent has been phased out over an 8-year period from 2010.
 If you were not renting prior to December 2010 and now enter into a lease agreement, you will not qualify for tax relief of rent

 There are upper limits to the amount of relief that can be claimed depending on your personal circumstances.